 - It could be that your normal cycle is trying to resume and the pain you are experiencing may be due to your body preparing to ovulate, or your period might be about to arrive.

 - It could be that your awareness of your menstrual cycle and your ovulation have been heightened.
-Many women report that they are aware of ovulation pain after an ectopic, when they have never experienced it before.
+Many women report that they are aware of ovulation pain after an ectopic, when they never experienced it before.

 - It might simply be down to heightened perception and awareness because of the experience you have been through.